Dkowald/kwld.CoreUtil/Readme.md

 See [Docs](docs/Home.md) for details

 ## Whats New
-- Add .net8.0 target
+- Removing .net7.0 target (only maintaining supported versions)
-- Add samples; using approach for local nuget package usage
-- Add extensions as implicit global usings.
+- Better implementation for IDirectoryInfo.IsCaseSensitive()
-- Project moved to new name: **kwld.CoreUtil**
+- Renamed TreeCUD to TreeDiff
 ## Features

 ### Global Usings